 The College usually admits two undergraduates each year to study Oriental Studies.

 Mansfield admits an average of 2 candidates each year to read Arabic, Hebrew or Jewish Studies within the department of Oriental Studies.
-Dr Alison Salvesen, the College Tutor in Oriental Studies, specialises in Hebrew, Jewish Studies, Aramaic and Syriac.
+Prof. Alison Salvesen, the College Tutor in Oriental Studies, specialises in Hebrew, Jewish Studies, Aramaic and Syriac.

 Arabic students spend the second year of the course learning the language in an Arabic-speaking country before returning to resume the final two years of their four year course.
 Hebrew students have the option of spending a year in Israel improving their language skills: in this case, the course takes four years instead of three.
 Jewish Studies students spend all three years in Oxford, since their course is less heavily linguistic after the first year Prelims exams.